 ‘Kraken’ in the Netherlands

 Anti-kraak agreements are controversial because they occupy a legal ‘gray area’ and do not guarantee an occupant the rights of a renter.
-For instance, in addition to the “immediate eviction” provision and the sense of instability and stress that comes with knowing you can be immediately removed from your residence at any time at the whim of the property owner, anti-kraak agreements often allow owners to legally enter the premises at any time, without advance notice to the occupant, and owners can also set unreasonable restrictions on residents, which they would legally be prevented from doing if the occupant were paying rent.
+For instance, in addition to the “immediate eviction” provision and the sense of instability and stress that comes with knowing that you can be immediately removed from your residence at any time and for any reason, anti-kraak agreements often allow owners to legally enter the premises without advance notice to the occupant.
+Owners can also set unreasonable restrictions on residents, something that they would legally be prevented from doing if the occupant were paying rent.

 Squatting in Detroit

-The legal difference reflects the different socio-cultural perspectives at play: Whereas in the Netherlands, housing is considered a fundamental human right and squatting was and is considered to be a viable housing option, in the US, housing is generally not treated or discussed as a human right protected by law, and squatting is not socially accepted as a housing option.
+The legal difference reflects the different socio-cultural perspectives at play: whereas in the Netherlands, housing is considered a fundamental human right and squatting was and is considered to be a viable housing option, in the US, housing is generally not treated or discussed as a human right protected by law, and squatting is not a socially acceptable housing option.

-The owner had purchased the home in 2010 for $23,000 and had rented it out to the tenant until she failed a city inspection and could no longer legally rent it.
-At that point she asked the tenant to leave, and rather make the necessary repairs to bring the house up to code, she left the city for a year, moving back home to California.
-When she returned, she found that the squatter was still living there and that she had changed the locks, reworked the plumbing, replaced the appliances, and put a lien on the house.
+The owner had purchased the home in 2010 for $23,000 and had rented it out to the tenant until the home failed a city inspection and could no longer be legally rented out.
+At that point the owner asked the tenant to leave, and rather make the necessary repairs to bring the house up to code, she left the city for a year, moving home to California.
+When the owner returned, she found that the squatting resident was still living there and that she had changed the locks, reworked the plumbing, replaced the appliances, and put a lien on the house.
 She had also filed papers with the city that stated that the house had been abandoned.

 The former tenant wouldn’t leave, insisting that she had invested in the property and had a right to live there.
-The owner disagreed and was generally astonished to learn that she had to go through legal channels to evict her ex-tenant (which is surprising, because this process is very common).
+The owner disagreed and was astonished to learn that she had to go through legal channels to evict her ex-tenant (which is surprising, because this process is very common and landlords in the city would be familiar with it).
 When asked if she was afraid of the person with whom she was sharing the house, the owner said, rather oddly (and tellingly), “We’re afraid of her mindset of entitlement“.

 A media frenzy ensued wherein the squatter was repeatedly referred to as a “criminal,” despite the fact that squatting was not a crime at the time (her actions were most often compared to theft).
 The squatter eventually left as a result of all the harassment and negative attention she was receiving, not because she’d been formally evicted.
 Just four months later, the owner put the house back on the market because the reality of life in Detroit wasn’t what she had expected, and she strongly criticized the city in the home’s listing.